 - Joe Mantegna, Associate Dean of College Counseling

-- Nathan Molteni, Dean of Academics
+- Nathan Molteni, Assistant Head of School for Academics

 - Ryan Pagotto ’97, Associate Head of School

 - Jackie Roecker ’96, Director of Human Resources